rotimi2020/Data-Analyst-Portfolio/rossmann_store_sales_analysis/README.md

 - Visualize insights and communicate findings effectively.

 ---
+## 📌 Problem Definition
+Rossmann operates over 3,000 stores, each with unique characteristics like promotions, holidays, competition, and store type.
+However, the company lacks a system to accurately forecast store-level daily sales.
+This creates challenges in planning inventory, staffing, and operations.

+---

+## 🎯 Problem Statement
+Build a machine learning and BI-driven solution to forecast daily sales for each Rossmann store using historical transaction and store data.
+Use Power BI and SQL to analyze and visualize insights, and use Python modeling to deliver accurate forecasts.

+---

 ## Problem Definition
 Rossmann, a major drugstore chain, aims to optimize its inventory and